HerwintoGani/leaderboard/README.md

     - Run postman "Initial Insert Bulk" API
 - Database IMPORT
     - Import the leaderboard.sql to the database
-6. You are done, feel free to try the API based on documentation below
+6. Import the Postman collections or refer to API below to use the application